 Today it is a quaint village with the usual paved narrow alleyways filled with cafes, tavernas and shops some of which have excellent arts and crafts including replica/souvenir ‘Venus de Milo’ after the famous statue which now lives in the Louvre.
 There are amazing views to be had from several vantage points especially the Kastro ( castle) which is worth the steep, wobbly climb.
 Accommodation choices are limited but here you will experience a quite authentic stay that is very Greek and very Milonean.

-Accommodation recommendations in Plaka
+Recommended hotels in Plaka

-Recommended Budget hotel : Chaido Rooms
+Budget hotel : Chaido Rooms

-Recommended Mid-range hotel : Drougas Windmill ( very unique!)
+Mid-range hotel : Drougas Windmill ( very unique!)

 Pollonia is a charming seaside town at the very north-east tip of the island.
 It is full of small seafood restaurants, cafes and traditional tavernas as well as a good winery, a small fishing port and the ferry that takes you over to neighbouring Kimolos island.